xiaofanliang/starter-hugo-academic/content/authors/mei/_index.md

 ---
 # Display name
-name: Maina Wachira
+name: Meixin Yuan
-title: Maina Wachira
+title: Meixin Yuan

 # Username (this should match the folder name)
 authors:
-- maina
+- mei

 # Is this the primary user of the site?
 superuser: false